Gift Horse (film): Production

+The movie was meant to star Robert Stack but when he arrived in the UK he was refused a work permit and was replaced by James Donald.
+Part of the finance came from two rubber merchants, Colonels Weil and Prior.

+The film was backed by James Lawrie and John Woolf.
+They formed a new company, Molton Films, to take the film over from Jay Lewis Productions as Jay Lewis refused to allow director Compton Bennett to work unhindered while filming.

 The real-life ship used in the film was HMS Leamington.
-Built in 1919 as the USS Twiggs, a Wickes-class destroyer, she was one of the last post-war survivors of the 50 elderly four-funnelled destroyers provided in 1940 by the USA as part of the "Destroyers for Bases Agreement": (also known as "The Fifty Ships that Saved the World").
+Built in 1919 as the USS Twiggs, a Wickes-class destroyer, she was one of the last post-war survivors of the 50 elderly four-funnelled destroyers provided in 1940 by the US as part of the "Destroyers for Bases Agreement": (also known as "The Fifty Ships that Saved the World").
 She served on convoy duties, including as an escort for the ill-fated Convoy PQ 17.
 In 1943 she was transferred to the Royal Canadian Navy as HMCS Leamington.
 After a short period in reserve in 1944, she was one of seven sisters transferred to the Soviet Navy, and there became the Zguchij ("Firebrand").
 Returned to the Royal Navy in 1950, the ship was listed for disposal in 1951, but before being broken up she was hired for the Gift Horse film.
 For the final scenes of the film, based on her sister-ship Campbeltown's daring St Nazaire Raid, her four funnels were reduced to two, and cut down at an angle to resemble the funnels of a German torpedo boat, just as Campbeltown's had been.
 She was finally broken up in December 1951.